Four people 'killed in cold blood' in Vienna during night of terror - Local News 8

 Four people ‘killed in cold blood’ in Vienna during night of terror

+Austrian chancellor Sebastian Kurz has told CNN his country is not only looking to combat terrorists, but also the ideology behind them, after the terror attack in Vienna Monday night.

-At least four people were “killed in cold blood” and a further 14 were injured, including a police officer, in the terror attack that took place in Vienna on Monday night.
+At least four people were “killed in cold blood” and a further 22 were injured, including a police officer who is now in a stable condition after surgery, in an attack that took place in six locations across the Austrian capital.

-Austria’s Chancellor, Sebastian Kurz, said on Tuesday that the victims included “an elderly man, an elderly woman, a young passer-by and a waitress.”
-In addition to the four civilians, a gunman was shot dead by police.

-Austrian authorities have described the shootings as an “Islamist” attack.
-During a press conference early on Tuesday morning, Austrian Interior Minister, Karl Nehammer, said the shooter was wearing a fake explosive belt at the time of the attack and had been “radicalized.”
+In a sit-down interview with CNN’s Fred Pleitgen in Vienna, Kurz said there was one gunman and “probably he was alone.”
+Authorities had previously feared that the perpetrator didn’t act alone and that another gunman might be at large.

+Kurz said the situation was more or less under control, but Austrian authorities are trying to find out if there are any others who supported the attacker.
+“During the last 24 hours, we arrested 14 people,” Kurz said, “now we will find out in the next days if he is part of a broader network or not.”

 Armed forces have been deployed in Vienna to help secure the situation, with authorities indicating earlier in the evening that at least one gunman remains on the loose.

-Note: Correction: A previous version of this story incorrectly stated what part of Austria Fejzulai Kujtim was from.
-He was from Moedling, a suburb of Vienna.